×

 What is a typical expat home or apartment like in Rio de Janeiro?

 "Expat homes and apartments in Rio de Janeiro tend to be modern and comfortable, with many featuring balconies and terraces that offer stunning views of the city.
 Most apartments come with air conditioning, cable TV, and internet access, and many have access to a shared pool or gym.
 Expats can also find furnished apartments with all the necessary amenities, such as kitchen appliances, furniture, and linens.
-Many expats choose to live in the city's upscale neighborhoods, such as Ipanema and Leblon, which offer easy access to the beach, restaurants, and nightlife," wrote a member in Rio de Janeiro.
+Many expats choose to live in the city's upscale neighborhoods, such as Ipanema and Leblon, which offer easy access to the beach, restaurants, and nightlife," wrote one member in Rio de Janeiro.

 What is the average cost of housing in Rio de Janeiro?